 Natchez Brewing Company is a family-owned and operated brewery in historic downtown Natchez that produces several artisanal and craft brews.
-The brewery produces a rustic ale series, which include 301, Cronyism, Rascalism, and Nepotism, Revival Coffee Porter, and a Delta Shadow Black IPA, and offers tours and tastings of the facility Thursdays through Saturdays, as well as functions and events throughout the year.
+The brewery produces a rustic ale series, which include 301, Cronyism, Rascalism, and Nepotism, Revival Coffee Porter, and a Delta Shadow Black IPA, and offers flights and food, as well as functions and events throughout the year.

 The Natchez Museum of African American History and Culture is a museum that highlights the history of African Americans in the southern United States.
 Established in 1991 by the Natchez Association for the Preservation of African American Culture (NAPAC), the museum is set within a former United States Post Office building that dates back to 1904.
 The museum features approximately 10,000 square feet of space that house an array of exhibits, from the incorporation of the City of Natchez in 1716 through to the present, covering slavery, the Civil War, the Reconstruction, 20th century wars and the Civil Rights Era.
 The museum also hosts several educational programs for visiting students.

 301 Main Street, Natchez, MS 39120